alanjameschapman/fruity-fun/README.md

 ![Responsive Mockup](am-i-responsive screenshot saved in docs)

-### Lessons learned from previous project applicable to this one:
+### Lessons learned from previous project applicable to this one

 - Images could be converted to .webp images and compressing with tinyPNG, in an effort to improve lighthouse performance.
 - Include section on bug fixes.